 - Strikes (that are not caused by the airline’s crew).

-Furthermore, if the airline could hypothetically have done something to prevent issues regarding the flight and failed to handle the situation, you may be eligible for compensation.
+Moreover, if the airline might have been able to do something to prevent problems with the flight and failed to handle the situation, you can claim compensation.

 Which Flights are Covered by EU 261/2004?

-EU Regulation 261 applies to all flights departing from airports in the EU.
-This regulation also extends to flights arriving in the EU if the airline is based in the EU.
+EU 261 covers all flights departing from airports in the EU.
+It also covers flights arriving in the EU if the airline is based in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

-However, Kam Air is not a European airline.
-Consequently, they don’t have to pay compensation if their flights operate outside of the European Union.
+However, Kam Air isn’t a European airline.
+Consequently, they aren’t required to pay compensation if their flights operate outside of the European Union.
 This is true even for their flights to the European Union if they start outside the EU.

 How to Claim Kam Air Compensation